mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 after the handshake are immediately ECT marked, this should not have a huge impact.

-It may be needed for the endpoint to validate ECN usage on the path.
+It may be desirable for the endpoint to validate ECN usage on the path.
 In this case validation can either be done by the proxy independently or the proxy has to provide not only the number or received observed CE markings but also the number of sent and other received markings.
 This need further discussion.